temporalio/samples-java/README.md

 * Java Cadence Client: https://github.com/uber-java/cadence-client
 * Go Cadence Client: https://github.com/uber-go/cadence-client

-## Prerequisite
-Run Cadence Server

-See instructions for running the Cadence Server: https://github.com/uber/cadence/blob/master/README.md
+## Overview of the Samples

+* **HelloWorld Samples**
+  * _HelloActivity_ is a sample of a single activity workflow
+  * _HelloActivityRetry_ demonstrates how to retry an activity
+  * _HelloAsync_ is a sample of how to call activities asynchronously and wait for them using Promises.
+  * _HelloAsyncLambda_ is a sample of how to run a part of a workflow asynchronously in a separate task (thread).
+  * _HelloAsyncActivityCompletion_ is a sample of an asynchronous activity implementation.
+  * _HelloChild_ is a sample of a child workflow
+  * _HelloException_ demonstrates exception propagation and wrapping
+  * HelloQuery is a sample of a query
+  * HelloSignal is a sample of sending and handling a signal.
+  * HelloPeriodic is a sample workflow that executes an activity periodically forever.

+* **FileProcessing** -- shows a workflow for media processing use case.
+The sample workflow downloads a file from an Amazon S3 bucket, creates a zip file and uploads that zip file back to S3.
+The sample uses the task routing feature.
+Requires AWS credentials.

+* **SplitMerge** -- the workflow in this sample processes a large data set by splitting it up into smaller data sets.
+The sample calculates the average of a large set of numbers stored in a file in S3.
+The smaller data sets are assigned to workers and the results of processing are merged to produce the final result.
+Requires S3 credentials.

 ## Build Samples

   We are working on getting [cadence-client library](https://github.com/uber-java/cadence-client) into a public Maven repository.
   In the meantime before running samples it has to be build to get it into the local maven cache.
   See instructions from the Cadence Client README for the instructions.

   After cadence-client library is available just run

       ./gradlew build`

   to build the samples.
 Verify that they actually can run:

-    ./gradlew execute -PmainClass=com.uber.cadence.samples.hello.HelloActivity
+      ./gradlew -q execute -PmainClass=com.uber.cadence.samples.hello.HelloActivity

-## Overview of the Samples

-* **HelloWorld** -- obligatory single activity workflow.

-* **PeriodicWorkflow** -- shows how to create a workflow that periodically executes an activity which name and arguments are specified at runtime.
-  The workflow can run for extended periods and hence it uses the _continue as new execution_ feature.

-* **FileProcessing** -- shows a workflow for media processing use case.
-The sample workflow downloads a file from an Amazon S3 bucket, creates a zip file and uploads that zip file back to S3.
-The sample uses the task routing feature.

-* **SplitMerge** -- the workflow in this sample processes a large data set by splitting it up into smaller data sets.
-The sample calculates the average of a large set of numbers stored in a file in S3.
-The smaller data sets are assigned to workers and the results of processing are merged to produce the final result.

 ## Configuring Service and S3 Access Keys

-If you are running local container the HelloWorld and PeriodicWorkflow samples do not need any additional configuration.
+If you are running local container the HelloWorld samples do not need any additional configuration.

 The steps for configuring and building other samples for Java Cadence Client are: